TercerPlaneta/ccnet.GitTagLabeller/README.md

 ## Building the label ##

-The resulting label is build from the output of this command:
+The resulting label is built from the output of this command:

 	git describe